ItsVidushi/LearningGitandGithub/README.md

 # LearningGitandGithub
-This is a repo for me to practice GitHub and git commands Author - Vidushi
+This is a repo for me to practice GitHub and git commands <br>
+Author - Vidushi